 Membership: Five faculty members, two of whom must be tenured, each from a different department or program, and with at least one member from each of the four Divisions of Disciplines, elected to serve three-year terms; the Dean of the Faculty/Vice President for Academic Affairs or a designated representative; the Dean of Students and Vice President for Student Affairs or a designated representative; and two students selected by SGA.
+Non-voting members of the committee are the Registrar and the Associate Dean of the Faculty (student academic affairs).
 CEPP may appoint such subcommittees from among its members or from the College community at large as it deems helpful to facilitate its work.